zerocracy/zerocracy.github.io/pages/policy.md

 A project must always have one PO and one ARC.
 A project may not have more than two ARCs or more than two POs.
 ARC and REV roles can't be assigned to the same person.
+QA role can't overlap with REV, DEV or ARC.

 <a id="17" href="#17">§17</a>
 "Connect GitHub."